 The first precaution you will need to take is to baby your clay soil.
 Clay soil is particularly susceptible to compaction.
 Compaction will lead to poor drainage and the dreaded clods that gum up tillers and make working clay soil such a pain.

-In order to avoid compacting the soil, you should never work the soil while it is wet.
-As a matter of fact, until your clay soil is corrected, you should avoid overworking your soil with excessive tilling.
-You should also try to avoid walking on the soil whenever possible.
+In order to avoid compacting the soil, never work the soil while it is wet.
+As a matter of fact, until your clay soil is corrected, avoid overworking your soil with excessive tilling.
+Try to avoid walking on the soil whenever possible.

 Add Organic Material